gnikolovski/projects_stats/README.md

 ##INSTALLATION

-1. Install module as usual via Drush or Drupal UI
+1. Install module as usual via Drupal UI, Drush or Composer
 2. Go to "Extend" and enable the Projects stats module.

 ##USING THE MODULE